The Ultimate Bread Baking Guide: How to Make Bread from Scratch

 The easiest way to tell if your bread is kneaded enough is to conduct what bakers call the “windowpane test.”
 To do this, stretch a bit of dough between your fingers.
 If the dough rips, keep kneading.
 If it stretches to form a translucent window, you’ve developed enough gluten and the bread is ready to proof.

 How Do You Know If Bread Is Kneaded Too Much?

-If you’re kneading with a dough hook in your stand mixer, just be sure to pause every few minutes and conduct the windowpane test.
+If you’re kneading in your stand mixer with a dough hook, just be sure to pause every few minutes and conduct the windowpane test.

 What Happens If You Don’t Let Your Bread Rise Long Enough?

-If you don’t allow your bread enough time to rise, it will be dense and chewy when you bake it.
-Just be sure to give it plenty of time to get the lift it needs.
+If you don’t allow your bread enough time to rise, it will be dense and chewy when you bake it, so be sure to give it plenty of time to get the lift it needs.
 You can tell if the bread has risen enough when you poke a knuckle into the dough and the indentation slowly springs back.

 What Happens If Your Bread Is Overproofed?

 Your bread is overproofed when it looks stretched across the top and when you press it with your fingertip, it springs back instantly.
 If you bake your bread like this, it’ll crack and collapse.
 If your bread proofed for too long, just punch it down, knead it briefly and let it proof to the correct size.
 You can reset the process and still end up with a perfect loaf.